Xyt564/python/yt-tui/README.md

 * I personally run into issues while using it, or
 * A request or bug report is opened

-Feel free to submit pull requests if you want any improvements or for me to extend it.
+Feel free to submit pull requests if you want improvements or extensions.

 ---